briatte/integritate/README.md

 # README

-`integritate` contains the metadata for slightly above 1.3 million assets and interests declarations filed with the Romanian [National Integrity Agency](http://integritate.eu/) since 2008, from around 1,800 locations in the country:
+`integritate` collects the metadata for slightly above 1.3 million assets and interests declarations filed with the Romanian [National Integrity Agency](http://integritate.eu/) since 2008, from around 1,800 locations in the country:

 ![](geo.png)